DISCLAIMER

 But Ricky also entertained the possibility that maybe his mother might have called the Lynds’ number to ask about any news about Tammy, and then had changed her mind just as someone picked up the phone—thereby it being treated as a hang-up call.
 “When I recently asked my mom about it, she said she didn’t call,” he commented.
 “I was hoping she would say yes—then it might hinted at the police actually having a copy of the everyone’s phone records at one point, or at the very least the Lynds’ records.”

 If the police did have phone records, they would have shown that her friend Sindy Pabon called Tammy around 1:00 p.m. or 2:00 p.m. on July 21, 1994—the day she went missing.
 They also would have an idea of who phoned in the answering machine-recorded threat to Tammy and other annoyance calls—including an anonymous person who claimed she was in Floridathat prompted them to reach out to the phone company.
 In addition, they might have revealed that Tammy could have talked to another Ricky the day she disappeared—a Ricky who lived on Carew Street and had been intimate with Tammy.
-According to the investigative notes of Tammy’s mother Susan, a friend of Tammy told Susan that she was meeting to a “Ricky” that night:
+According to the investigative notes of Tammy’s mother Susan, a friend of Tammy told Susan that she was meeting a “Ricky” that night:

 However, that friend recently told me that he does not remember talking to Ricky from Carew Street about Tammy back in 1994.
 “And I have a great memory,” he added.
 Did they, in fact, communicate over the phone that day?
 We don’t know.